Yueleng/react-tutorial/react-custom-hooks.md

 - Outsorce stateful logic into re-usable functions.
 Unlike 'regular functions', custom hooks can use other React hooks and React state.
 - One way to solve the code duplication problem.

+## Examples

+- Please refer to the project `react-custom-hooks-proj/` and `react-custom-hooks-realistic-proj/`